-- 2 Many manufacturing organizations rely on industrial control systems (ICS) to monitor and control their - 3 machinery, production lines, and other physical processes that produce goods.
-To stay competitive, - 4 manufacturing organizations are increasingly connecting their operational technology (OT) systems to - 5 their information technology (IT) systems to enable and expand enterprise-wide connectivity and - 6 remote access for enhanced business processes and capabilities. - 7 Although the integration of IT and OT networks is helping manufacturers boost productivity and gain - 8 efficiencies, it has also provided malicious actors, including nation states, common criminals, and insider - 9 threats, a fertile landscape where they can exploit cybersecurity vulnerabilities to compromise the - 10 integrity of ICS and ICS data to reach their end goal.
-The motivations behind these attacks can range - 11 from degrading manufacturing capabilities to financial gain, to causing reputational harm. - 12 Once malicious actors gain access, they can harm an organization by compromising data or system - integrity, hold ICS and/or OT systems ransom, damage ICS machinery, or cause physical injury to - workers.
+Many manufacturing organizations rely on industrial control systems (ICS) to monitor and control their machinery, production lines, and other physical processes that produce goods.
+To stay competitive, manufacturing organizations are increasingly connecting their operational technology (OT) systems to their information technology (IT) systems to enable and expand enterprise-wide connectivity and remote access for enhanced business processes and capabilities.

+Although the integration of IT and OT networks is helping manufacturers boost productivity and gain efficiencies, it has also provided malicious actors, including nation states, common criminals, and insider threats a fertile landscape where they can exploit cybersecurity vulnerabilities to compromise the integrity of ICS and ICS data to reach their end goal.
+The motivations behind these attacks can range from degrading manufacturing capabilities to financial gain, and causing reputational harm.

+Once malicious actors gain access, they can harm an organization by compromising data or system integrity, hold ICS and/or OT systems ransom, damage ICS machinery, or cause physical injury to workers.
 The statistics bear this out.
-The X-Force Threat Intelligence Index 2021 (ibm.com) stated that - manufacturing was the second-most-attacked industry in 2020, up from eighth place in 2019. - 16 One particular case study illustrates the long-lasting effects and damage a single cyber attack can inflict - on an organization.
-It was reported that a global pharmaceutical manufacturer suffered a cyber attack - that caused temporary production delays at a facility making a key vaccination.
-More than 30,000 laptop - 19 and desktop computers, along with 7,500 servers, sat idle.
-Although the company claimed that its - 20 operations were back to normal within six months of the incident, at this writing, news reports stated - 21 that the organization is locked in a legal battle with its insurers and is looking to reclaim expenses that - 22 include repairing its computer networks and the costs associated with interruptions to its operations. - 23 They are seeking more than \$1.3 billion in damages. - 24 To address the cybersecurity challenges facing the manufacturing sector, the National Institute of - 25 Standards and Technology's (NIST's) National Cybersecurity Center of Excellence (NCCoE) launched this - 26 project in partnership with NIST's Engineering Laboratory (EL) and cybersecurity technology providers. - 27 Together, we have built example solutions that manufacturing organizations can use to mitigate ICS - 28 integrity risks, strengthen the cybersecurity of OT systems, and protect the data that these systems - 29 process.
+The X-Force Threat Intelligence Index 2021 (ibm.com) stated that manufacturing was the second-most-attacked industry in 2020, up from eighth place in 2019.

+One particular case study illustrates the long-lasting effects and damage a single cyber attack can inflict on an organization.
+It was reported that a global pharmaceutical manufacturer suffered a cyber attack that caused temporary production delays at a facility making a key vaccination.
+More than 30,000 laptop and desktop computers, along with 7,500 servers, sat idle.
+Although the company claimed that its operations were back to normal within six months of the incident; at this writing, news reports stated that the organization is locked in a legal battle with its insurers and is looking to reclaim expenses that include repairing its computer networks and the costs associated with interruptions to its operations.
+They are seeking more than \$1.3 billion in damages.

+To address the cybersecurity challenges facing the manufacturing sector, the National Institute of Standards and Technology's (NIST's) National Cybersecurity Center of Excellence (NCCoE) launched this project in collaboration with NIST's Engineering Laboratory (EL) and cybersecurity technology providers.
+Together, we have built example solutions that manufacturing organizations can use to mitigate ICS integrity risks, strengthen the cybersecurity of OT systems, and protect the data that these systems process.